alexisechano/Next-Show/README.md

 ### 2. Screen Archetypes

 * Login Screen
-   * User can access their account
+   * User can sign-in and view their own profile
 * Registration Screen
-   * User can create new account
+   * User can create new accountUser can sign-in and view their own profile
    * User can create profile with list of shows and favorite genres
 * Timeline/Activity Feed
     * User can scroll through card-views of TV show recommendations
     * User can see top trending TV shows
     * User can search and filter through feed
-    * User can rate shows (not necessarily saved)
+    * User can swipe to dismiss show on feed (counts as a dislike)
 * TV Show Detail Screen
     * User can view TV show details like season count, ratings, ranking
 * Profile Screen
     * User can broadcast currently watching show
+    * User can view their profile and fave genres
+* Rating/Saved shows Screen
     * User can see a saved list of shows they've watched
+    * User can add ratings/liked shows in separate view

 ### 3. Navigation